-All in all, there is plenty to keep you occupied on the island and you can easily choose to spend a number of days here and not run out of things to do.
+All in all, there is plenty to keep you occupied on the island and more than enough reason to choose to stay in Gozo over Malta for a few nights.

 Where to stay in Gozo

 If you decide that one day in Gozo is simply not enough then there are a number of great accommodation choices on the island to extend your stay.
 If you don’t have your own car, staying in Victoria (Rabat) is ideal as the majority of bus routes pass through here and it has the greatest selection of restaurants and cafes on the island.

 Casa Gemelli Boutique Guesthouse – This guesthouse is located in a traditional Maltese house with rooms beautifully furnished.
 They offer a couple of different double rooms include some with great views of the Citadel and include breakfast in the nightly rate.
 Click here to see their latest prices

 The Duke Boutique Hotel – A luxurious and modern hotel also located in Victoria (Rabat), they offer a range of rooms and suites suitable for couples or small families.
 Breakfast is also included daily.
 Click here to check availability